Website and online store for the Galicia Jewish Museum: a modern platform for cultural institution

 The implemented logistics integrations made the entire order process fully automated.
 Users click “Buy now”, complete the payment, and the system automatically generates a shipping label and forwards everything for fulfilment.
 As a result, manual handling was reduced to a minimum, significantly lowering operational costs.

-With the implementation of our proprietary BerkaWP solution, we were able to resolve existing technical issues and greatly simplify content management.
-The website is now fast and intuitive to manage, allowing the Museum’s team to independently make updates without developer support.
+With the implementation of our BerkaWP WordPress Theme, we were able to resolve existing technical issues and greatly simplify content management.
+The website is now fast and intuitive to manage, allowing the museum’s team to independently make updates without developer support.

 As a result, the institution gained a modern, international standard of digital communication that not only strengthens its global presence, but above all actively supports its mission and long-term goals.